ucsb-ds/pl-dev-team/topics/local_development/index.md

 ---
-title: Running PrairieLearn Locally with Docker
-nav_order: 1
+parent: Topics
+layout: default
+title: "Local Development"
+description:  "Developing with a local copy of PrairieLearn"
 ---

-# Running PrairieLearn Locally with Docker
+# {{page.title}} - {{page.description}}

 Use these instructions to launch PrairieLearn on your local machine using Docker.

----

 ## Prerequisites